Au hasard Balthazar: Reception

-When Au Hasard Balthazar first played in New York at the 1966 Film Festival, "it received mostly unfavorable notices".
+When Au hasard Balthazar first played in New York at the 1966 Film Festival, "it received mostly unfavorable notices".
 Reviews in Europe, however, were glowing.
 The noted filmmaker and Cahiers du Cinéma critic Jean-Luc Godard said, "Everyone who sees this film will be absolutely astonished [...] because this film is really the world in an hour and a half."
 Godard married Anne Wiazemsky, who played Marie in the film, in 1967.
-Film critic Tom Milne called it "perhaps [Bresson's] greatest film to date, certainly his most complex."
+Film critic Tom Milne called it "perhaps [Bresson's] greatest film to date, certainly his most complex".

 The theatrical release in the United States came four years later.
-In 1970, Roger Greenspun of The New York Times lauded the film's final scene as "surely one of the most affecting passages in the history of film."
+In 1970, Roger Greenspun of The New York Times lauded the film's final scene as "surely one of the most affecting passages in the history of film".
 Andrew Sarris, one of cinema's most influential critics, wrote in his 1970 review: "No film I have ever seen has come so close to convulsing my entire being ...
 It stands by itself as one of the loftiest pinnacles of artistically realized emotional experience."
 The New Yorker film critic Pauline Kael, however, wrote that although some consider the work a masterpiece, "others may find it painstakingly tedious and offensively holy".
-Ingmar Bergman also said of the movie, "this Balthazar, I didn't understand a word of it, it was so completely boring...
+Ingmar Bergman said, "this Balthazar, I didn't understand a word of it, it was so completely boring ...
 A donkey, to me, is completely uninteresting, but a human being is always interesting."